atropos-null/LS/py109/py109_studyguide.md

 As we can now conclude, multiple variables can reference the same object.

 Memory aliasing occurs when multiple variables refer to the same object in memory.
-This is a fundamental concept in Python that's directly connected to its object reference model and has important implications for how code behaves.
+This is a fundamental concept in Python that is directly connected to its object reference model and has important implications for how code behaves.

 **How Memory Aliasing Works**